 About Buenos Aires

-Buenos Aires is one of the most unique cities in the world, with European influences and contemporary attitude around every corner.
-Considered “The Pearl” of South America, this incredible city is known for its diverse communities and intense cultural life.
-With outdoor markets, a bustling nightlife, and enchanting historical sites, you’ll never run out of things to explore.
+Buenos Aires is one of the most unique cities in the world, with European influences at every turn and contemporary attitude around every corner.
+Considered “The Pearl” of South America, this incredible city is known for its diverse communities and intense cultural life, and with outdoor markets, a bustling nightlife, and enchanting historical sites, you’ll never run out of things to explore.

-The summer BHP Management program is hosted by the Universidad de San Andrés, where students will have the chance to attend classes at both the downtown campus and the main campus.
+The summer BHP Management program is hosted by the Universidad de San Andrés, and students will have the chance to attend classes at both the downtown campus and the main campus.

 Known for its unmistakable pink façade, the “Pink House” serves as the official office of the President of Argentina.
 See if you can catch a tour of the Museo de la Casa Rosada, and of course, hum “Don’t Cry For Me, Argentina” if you feel so inclined!

 On the weekends, this famous street – located near the southern edge of La Boca – is bustling with tourists who come to browse the small crafts fair, watch tango dancers perform for spare change, and visit the local museums.
 For more information about Caminito, visit Buenos Tours.